antonagestam/sorti/README.md

 - https://github.com/asottile/reorder_python_imports/issues/74
 - https://github.com/asottile/reorder_python_imports/pull/76

 So, `sorti` will support a much narrower use case than the original project.
 The command has one flag: `--check`, which will make the command output the files it would change and return an exit code of 1 if there are changes to be made.

 `sorti` uses source file discovery from [python/black] and aims to find the same files, given the same inputs.

 I don't intend to support anything else than latest stable Python, for the moment that is 3.7.

 [asottile/reorder_python_imports]: https://github.com/asottile/reorder_python_imports
 [python/black]: https://github.com/python/black

+The name sorti which means exit in Swedish seemed fitting since the divergence of opinions that lead to its creation was about exit codes.
+In Old Norse it means black cloud, which also seems appropriate since it uses parts of python/black.